 The horn feels well-balanced in the hands.
 Out of the box the action

 was pretty good, but with a few small tweaks it felt even better.

 saxes means that you're unlikely to have any real problems with

 the ergonomics.
 So - everything feels like it's where it ought to

 of the main stacks with gay abandon.
 It's not something I'd recommend

 you try without knowing a little more about the whys and wherefores

-though - but you could do a lot worse than invest
+though - but you could do a lot worse than invest in a copy of the

-Manual if you're interested in a spot of tweaking...
+if you're interested in a spot of tweaking...

 If you've been following this site for a few years you might have

 They started off well, and featured in the review of a generic Chinese-built

 alto - at which point they got a firm thumbs-up.
-Since then I've had a
+Since then I've

-so much so that I felt obliged to remove my recommendation.
+control, so much so that I felt obliged to remove my recommendation.